eemokey/eemokey.github.io/_pages/mentorship.md

 If you are interested in joining us, contact Noe Mora at nmora@usc.edu!

-### Good Life Discussions - Asking big questions in a supportive setting
+## Good Life Discussions

+*Asking big questions in a safe, supportive setting*

 I collaborate with a philosophy PhD student to facilitate the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/), an [Engineering in Society](https://eis.usc.edu/) project to encourage undergraduates to think more broadly about their work.

 We are working on expanding this Ethos series for PhD students (coming late Spring 2024)!

-### LA County Education - Engaging Girls in STEM
+## Engaging Girls in STEM

+*Empowering youth in STEM & technological careers*

 From 2023-2024, I was an ambassador for the [Engaging Girls in STEM](https://www.engaginggirlsinstem.com/) program.